 The budget report is one of the most important documents that the Office of the Police and Crime Commissioner has to consider during the course of the year.

-Jane produced her final budget report for 2016/17 after holding a special public budget meeting.
+Jane produces her final budget report for the year after holding a special public budget meeting.

 Your Council Tax

 It’s Jane's responsibility to set the policing element of your Council Tax for the year (the 'precept').

 She does this following consultation with the public, Merseyside's local authorities and the Police and Crime Panel.
 This how much of your council tax should be spent on policing services in order to deliver value for money.
 This information is provided in the ‘precept leaflets’.

 Find out how much of your council tax is spent on policing:

 Special Budget Meeting

 The Commissioner and the Chief Constable, Andy Cooke QPM, held a special public meeting at which she set and approved the Merseyside Police budget for 2020/21

 Please find the agenda and all the reports from this meeting using the links below: